Yuhala/tees-for-dummies/sgx/gramine-based/README.md

 ## Gramine
 Gramine (formerly Graphene-SGX) is a library OS which allows to run unmodified applications inside an SGX enclave, as illustrated in the figure below.
-It is useful in scenarios where an application is either too complex to be partitioned as done with the SDK.
+It is useful in scenarios where an application is too complex to be partitioned as done with the SDK.

 <p align="center">
   <img src="gramine-sgx.png" alt="Unmodified application in Gramine" width="50%">